Owiti95/airbnb-clone-project/README.md

 PostgreSQL: Used in testing stages for realistic database interactions.

 By implementing a robust CI/CD pipeline, this project maintains a fast, safe, and repeatable process for shipping code from development to production.

+# UI/UX Design Planning

+Design Goals
+Create an intuitive booking flow: Ensure that users can easily search, explore, and book properties with minimal steps.

+Maintain visual consistency: Follow a unified design system to promote brand trust and a clean look.

+Ensure fast loading times: Optimize assets and code for a responsive, smooth experience.

+Prioritize mobile responsiveness: Implement a mobile-first approach to support all screen sizes and devices.

+Key Features

+Property Search and Filtering: Allow users to quickly find properties using filters like location, price, and type.

+Detailed Property Viewing: Present comprehensive information and visuals about each property.

+Secure Checkout Process: Guide users through a seamless and trustworthy booking flow.

+User Authentication: Enable secure login and signup flows for both guests and hosts.

+Primary Pages

+Page Name	Description

+Property Listing View	Grid layout showing all available properties with filters for location, price, and more.
+Listing Detailed View	Full details of a selected property including images, amenities, reviews, and a booking form.
+Simple Checkout View	A minimalistic page where users can enter payment details and confirm their booking.

+Importance of a User-Friendly Design

+A user-friendly interface is essential in a booking system to reduce friction and guide users smoothly through the journey—from discovering a property to completing a reservation.
+Good UI/UX improves conversion rates, builds user trust, and enhances customer satisfaction, especially in a competitive accommodation marketplace.

+Figma Design Specifications

+Color Scheme:

+Primary: #FF5A5F

+Secondary: #008489

+Background: #FFFFFF

+Primary Text: #222222

+Secondary Text: #717171

+Typography:

+Primary Font: Circular, Medium (500), 16px

+Headings: Circular, Bold (700), 24px–32px

+Secondary Text: Circular, Book (400), 14px